 .020 Services and Hours

-The Center shall, at all times and to the best of its ability, be responsive to the needs and concerns of the student body and general community of Kansas State University.
+The Center is, at all times and to the best of its ability, responsive to the needs and concerns of the student body and general community of Kansas State University.

 Student health service commenced at Kansas State University in 1913 and was housed on the second floor of Anderson Hall, now the main administrative building.